Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high 33.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,346 trips per day across all routes, equating to approximately 50 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 33.2% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 1,346 trips per day across all routes, equating to approximately 50 weekly trips per individual stop.
+A map accompanies the data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport